 This course discusses subject matters related to reproductive biology, embryology, and bioethics related to this topic.
-Pre-requisite: BIOL 225.

 BIOL 236 REPRODUCTIVE BIOLOGY& in vitro FERTILIZATION LAB

 Practical investigation of the reproductive system and embryonic development in animal systems Co-requisites: BIOL 235.